nextflow-io/training/docs/basic_training/containers.md

 This saves having to build a conda environment each time you want to use it (as outlined in previous sections).

 To do this, you simply require a `Dockerfile` and you use micromamba to install the packages.
-However, a good practice is to have a YAML recipe file like in the previous section, so we’ll do it here too.
+However, a good practice is to have a YAML recipe file like in the previous section, so we’ll do it here too, using the same `env.yml` as before.

 ```yaml
 name: nf-tutorial